chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 <details>
 <summary>Figure Output Directories</summary>

-The following subdirectories contain publication-ready figures:
+The following subdirectories are used to save publication-ready figures:

 - `descriptive_statistics`
 - `dollar_store_growth_by_time_tracts`